borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

 what if you need it *now*?

 That's where borgmatic's support for running "arbitrary" Borg commands comes in.
-Running Borg commands with borgmatic takes advantage of the following, all based on your borgmatic configuration files or command-line arguments:
+Running these Borg commands with borgmatic can take advantage of the following, all based on your borgmatic configuration files or command-line
+arguments:

- * configured repositories (automatically runs your Borg command once for each one)
+ * configured repositories, running your Borg command once for each one
  * local and remote Borg binary paths
  * SSH settings and Borg environment variables
  * lock wait settings